 Why are we here?

 We live in a world where technology, jobs and the nature of work are changing at an increasingly rapid rate.
-To thrive in this context and in the future workforce, the community in the Peel region will need to be more multi-skilled.
+To thrive in this context and in the future workforce, the community in the Peel region will need to be more multi-skilled and adaptable.

 In Peel, passionate people who want to see a bright future for the region’s community, environment and economy are working together to inspire people of all ages in Peel to be more interested and engaged in ESTEAM and lifelong learning.
 Together, we have formed a new initiative - Peel Bright Minds.

-We believe that by being more curious and engaged in ESTEAM, our community can be better prepared to regularly up-skill, re-skill and change jobs.
+We believe that by being more curious and engaged in ESTEAM, our community can be better prepared to thrive in the future of work - regularly up-skill, re-skill and change jobs.
 We also want to see our community use their knowledge and skills to benefit the region’s natural environment, community and economy.

 What do we do?